godotengine/godot-docs/tutorials/platform/ios/ios_plugin.rst

 Creating an iOS plugin
 ----------------------

-At its core, a Godot iOS plugin is an iOS library (*.a* archive file or *.xcframework* that contains static libraries) with the following requirements:
+At its core, a Godot iOS plugin is an iOS library (*.a* archive file or *.xcframework* containing static libraries) with the following requirements:

 - The library must have a dependency on the Godot engine headers.